mike-sierra/deotp/prog/variables_py.md

     >>> foo = 1
     >>> foo = foo + 1

 That takes the current value of `foo`, adds `1` to it, then assigns the result back to `foo`.
-Seeing the expression parse may clarify:
+This is how the expression parses:

     >>> foo = (foo + 1)